advance100/doc_webpack/motivation.md

 Today websites are evolving into web apps:

-* More and more javascript is in a page.
+* More and more JavaScript is in a page.
 * You can do more stuff in modern browsers.
 * Fewer full page reloads → even more code in a page.